Data Centers in Iceland

 Market Access, Business & Tax Climate

-Regional Market Reach: While a small domestic market, Iceland serves as an ideal midway point for workloads that require geographic diversity between North America and Europe.
-It is an excellent location for disaster recovery, data backup, and content delivery network (CDN) caching for transatlantic traffic.
+Regional Market Reach: Iceland serves as a unique mid-point hub for workloads that require geographic diversity between North America and Europe.
+It is an effective location for disaster recovery, data backup, and latency-tolerant compute tasks.

 Natural Disaster Risk